phamstatic/phamstatic/README.md

 ### Welcome to my profile!

-Computer Science Alumni from the University of Houston. 🐾
+I'm a Computer Science Alumni from the University of Houston. 🐾

-I'm currently working as a full-stack software engineer.

 ![Cat gif](https://github.com/phamstatic/phamstatic/blob/main/Cat.gif)